Pomax/socketless/docs/API.md

 ## **Server classes**

-For security reasons, a constructor is strongly discouraged.
-If present, it will be called without arguments.
+Note that the instance properties for a server will not be available until after the constructor has finished running.
+Also note that if a constructor implementation exists, it will be called without any arguments.

 ### instance properties